 Royal Artillery uniform buttons have a crown depicted over the cannon and ramrod; this style without the crown was used for the pre-federation Permanent

-Artillery Corps which was created in 1870 after the use of British Corps was ceased, and lasted until 1901.
-(It was also used later from 1924 for Artillery Association Uniformed Staff in the United Kingdom.)
+An Artillery Corps was created in 1870 after the use of British Corps was ceased, and lasted until 1901.
+(The design was also used later from 1924 for Artillery Association Uniformed Staff in the United Kingdom.)

 Royal Victorian Volunteers Artillery Regiment

 A similar button to this is seen on Cossum page 16.
 There is no suggested date, but it does have a Queen Victoria Crown (i.e. pre 1902).